-- Safely secure the boat to the dock. - Close all compartment lids to prevent accumulation of fuel vapors. - Make sure that a fire extinguisher is readily available.
+- Safely secure the boat to the dock. - Stop all engines, motors, fans, bilge blowers and other auxiliaries

+- Shut off all electricity, open flames, and heat sources - · Check all bilges for fuel vapors - Extinguish all smoking materials - Close access fittings and openings that could allow fuel vapors to enter enclosed spaces of vessel - Close all compartment lids to prevent accumulation of fuel vapors. - Make sure that a fire extinguisher is readily available.